15 Best SOPs for Your Small Business (Created with Google Sheets)

 These standard operating procedures (SOPs) will detail the process for invoicing, expense tracking, budgeting, and financial reporting.
 This is so important.
 Don't skimp out on this!

 How do you bill people?
-What payment companies are you using (Paypal, etc.)?
+What payment companies are you using (Paypal, Stripe, etc.)?
 What are your monthly expenses?
-Do you have any annual expenses and when are they?
+Do you have any annual expenses and when are they payable?
 Can you afford this awesome blogging tool that you really want?

 9. Website Maintenance and Updates